Sonnet 128: Analysis

 In her article "The Gaze of the Listener: Shakespeare's Sonnet 128 and Early Modern Discourses of Music and Gender", Regula Hohl Trillini argues that that "[the] much deprecated cruxes and mixed metaphors are read not as an authorial oversights but as a significant elaboration of contradictions in the English discourse on musical performance, particularly when undertaken by women".

 Sonnet 128 is one of the sonnets in the Dark Lady series.
 Sonnet 128 has often been said to be a complimentary sonnet to the Dark Lady and her musical talents.
 Shakespeare uses this sonnet as a comparison of his lust for the Dark Lady through musical metaphors.
-For example, Shakespeare in the first stanza of the sonnet compares the Dark Lady's playing of the virginal, a musical instrument similar to the piano, to his want for the Dark Lady to be touching him instead of the virginal.
+For example, Shakespeare in the first stanza of the sonnet compares the Dark Lady's playing of the virginals, a musical instrument similar to the piano, to his want for the Dark Lady to be touching him instead of the virginals.
 Shakespeare plays off the phrase, "jacks that nimble leap" giving it a sexual connotation.
-In the virginal a jack was the, "upright piece of wood fixed to the back of the key-lever, and fitted with a quill which plucked the string as the jack rose on the key's being pressed down".
-Shakespeare has been criticized for possibly using the word "jacks" in the wrong sense, but Shakespeare sexualizes "jacks" in line five and thirteen.
-Through the use of the word "leaping" in this phrase, Shakespeare uses word play on the word virginal using it in the virgin sense.
+In the virginals a jack was the, "upright piece of wood fixed to the back of the key-lever, and fitted with a quill which plucked the string as the jack rose on the key's being pressed down".
+Shakespeare has been criticized for possibly using the word jacks in the wrong sense, but Shakespeare sexualizes "jacks" in line five and thirteen.
+Through the use of the word leaping in this phrase, Shakespeare uses word play on the word virginal using it in the virgin sense.
 And at the end of the sonnet, Shakespeare refers to jacks as "saucy" giving it another sexual connotation.
 Shakespeare plays off the idea that the jacks are leaping into the Dark Lady, and kissing her inner hands.
-This interpretation is highly criticized, and other critics believe that Shakespeare just carelessly used the word "jacks" wrong because of his infatuation with the Dark Lady.
+This interpretation is highly criticized, and other critics believe that Shakespeare just carelessly used the word jacks wrong because of his infatuation with the Dark Lady.
 At the end of the sonnet, Shakespeare concludes in the last two lines with, "Since saucy jacks so happy are in this, / Give them thy fingers, me thy lips to kiss."
 Here, Shakespeare ends the poem with the idea that the Dark Lady should kiss him after teasing him with her musical talent throughout the poem.